USGS Pink-spotted hawkmoth,

 and other plants in the evening primrose family.
 This hornless larva is

-highly variable.
 Look for large, dark spiracular circles and a dark

 line in the center of the back.
-See image at bottom of this page.

-WO, the Pandorus Sphinx.
+WO, the Intermediate Sphinx

 If you have Grape or Virginia Creeper nearby, then you might encounter